Are attachments allowed with the application?

 - Complete and submit the Final Report after the project is over.
 This date is set from the dates you provide on your application and must occur no later than one year after receipt of the funds.

-- Publicize the award of the donation in your local media and provide documentation with the Final Report.
+- Publicize the award in the media and provide documentation with the Final Report.

 Does the Foundation need to review our press releases about the grant?